petrov8/ClearCareer/Angular/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an online exchange where recruiters can publish job advertisements and meet potential job candidates.
+This is an online exchange where recruiters can publish and manage job advertisements.

+Job seekers can browse through available offers, review details and apply (to be implemented).

-The recruitment process is overseen by administrators / master users.
+The recruitment process is overseen by administrators.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>